dario-vega/demo-lab-baggage/README.md

 - https://ibjktcfgy3nuktwxv73doau3ae.apigateway.eu-frankfurt-1.oci.customer-oci.com/BaggageDemo/demo-api
 - https://ibjktcfgy3nuktwxv73doau3ae.apigateway.eu-frankfurt-1.oci.customer-oci.com/BaggageDemo/demo-api?ticketNo=1762386738153

+Instead of using the generated EndPoint, you can specify a particular custom domain name for an API gateway.
 The API gateways you create with the API Gateway service are TLS-enabled, and therefore require TLS certificates (formerly SSL certificates) issued by a Certificate Authority to secure them.
 To specify a particular custom domain name for an API gateway, you must obtain a custom TLS certificate from a Certificate Authority yourself, rather than have the API Gateway service obtain a TLS certificate for you.

-Apiary provides you with the ability to design APIs using either API Blueprint or Swagger.
+Finally, [Apiary](https://apiary.io/) provides you with the ability to design APIs using either API Blueprint or Swagger.
 From these description files, Oracle Apiary generates interactive documentation and a console for making calls to the APIs from the UI.
-Apiary interactive documentation is an interactive representation of your API Description for you to not only read and write, but to be a place where you can interact with your API—even before you’ve built it
+Apiary interactive documentation is an interactive representation of your API Description for you to not only read and write, but to be a place where you can interact with your API—even before you’ve built it.

 Apiary was used in our project as a very powerful tool for **Collaboration and Interactions**.

 https://foo179.docs.apiary.io/#